dewi-alliance/hotspot-manufacturers/Renaissance-full hotspot.md

 ## Budget & Capital

 How many hotspots are you planning to manufacture and sell within the first six months of sales?
+20,000 units

-20,000 units How much money will be required up-front?
-How much money do you have on-hand, and how much do you have access to?-Renaissance sold a sub company to an investment group in 2021, and invest over USD $1 million for full and light helium hotspot
+How much money will be required up-front?
+How much money do you have on-hand, and how much do you have access to?-Renaissance sold a sub company to an investment group in 2021, and invest over USD $1 million for full and light helium hotspot.

 What is your plan for additional financing if required?
 (This is the second biggest risk in new hardware ventures, getting almost over the line and then running out of cash.)--.We have other business which can earn money and will invest on this project.

 ## Risks & Challenges